markterweele/windows-itpro-docs/windows/whats-new/extended-security-updates.md

 Individuals or organizations who elect to continue using Windows 10 after support ends on October 14, 2025, will have the option of enrolling their PCs into a paid ESU subscription.
 The ESU program enables PCs to continue to receive critical and important security updates through an annual subscription service after support ends.
 The [Microsoft Security Response Center](https://msrc.microsoft.com/) defines the [severity rating for security updates](https://www.microsoft.com/msrc/security-update-severity-rating-system).

+> [!Note]
+> Looking for consumer information?
+For individuals or Windows 10 Home customers, Extended Security Updates for Windows 10 will be available closer to the end of support date.
+For more information, see the frequently asked questions section in the [End of support for Windows 10](https://techcommunity.microsoft.com/blog/windows-itpro-blog/when-to-use-windows-10-extended-security-updates/4102628) page. <!--10013381-->

 ## Device prerequisites